GGP1/kure/README.md

 ## Feedback

-We would really appreciate your feedback, feel free to leave your comment [here](https://github.com/GGP1/kure/discussions?discussions_q=category%3AFeedback).
+We would really appreciate your feedback, feel free to leave your comment [here](https://github.com/GGP1/kure/discussions/categories/feedback).

 ## Contributing

 Any contribution is welcome.
 We appreciate your time and help.
 Please follow these steps to do it:

-> If planning on adding new features, create an issue first.
+> Do not hesitate to leave any ideas [here](https://github.com/GGP1/kure/discussions/categories/ideas).

 1. **Fork** the repository on Github
 2. **Clone** your fork by executing: `git clone github.com/<your_username>/kure.git`